Skip to content

 How can you build your credibility?

 To persuade the other party in a constructive way requires you to make your case, not just dictate.
 One way to persuade in the Competing mode is to explain why.
 Be transparent.
 Be clear.
 Be rational without appearing aloof.
-If any part of the decision reeks of a hidden agenda, your credibility is shot – and that’s one asset you can’t afford to damage.
+If any part of the decision reeks of a hidden agenda, your credibility is shot.
+That’s one asset you can’t afford to damage.

 Can you prepare the other party for your decisions?

 Conflicts between two parties are typically not instantaneous.
-Many times, an issue or concern has been simmering for awhile.
+Many times, an issue or concern has been simmering for a while.
 Doing some background work prior to the conflict discussion can uncover critical pieces of information.
-At the same time, it’s often beneficial to lay the ground-work for the conversation itself.
+At the same time, it’s often beneficial to lay the groundwork for the conversation.
 Does something need to happen before this meeting?
-Can the other party be engaged beforehand to (at least) understand a difficult decision needs to be made?
+Can the other party be engaged beforehand to understand their perspective before a difficult decision needs to be made?

 How can you transcend the conflict?